CaliforniaHerps.com

 Click on the picture to listen to

-the sound it makes when a rattlesnake shakes its tail.
+what it sounds like when a rattlesnake shakes its tail.

 northern pacific rattlesnake